prathami1/recaptcha/README.md

 ```

 # Educational Purposes Only
 This project was built for fun, just to test the waters with CAPTCHA solving.
 I tested it on Google's [Demo Captcha Service](https://www.google.com/recaptcha/api2/demo), a demo built to test the CAPTCHA's functionality while running tests on it.
-This program is for **Educational Purposes Only**, and is not meant for one to use while breaching website's TOS.
-This program requires the input of 2Captcha's account key, which hinders them from solving the problem, therefore limiting the use of this program.
+This program is for **Educational Purposes Only**, and is not meant for one to use while breaching other websites' TOS.
+This program requires the input of 2Captcha's account key, which hinders them from receiving a token to verify the CAPTCHA, therefore limiting the use of this program.

 # Dependencies Utilized
 - C# (framework utilized)